 Even the newest of tires isn’t immune to a blowout.
 Heavily loaded vehicles on hot pavement in the summer can experience blowouts, even when tires are new and regularly maintained.
 An encounter with a particularly nasty pothole can also lead to a slow death of a tire, with drivers failing to notice that any real damage has been done until it’s too late.

-The National Highway Traffic Safety Administration reports that more than 6,000 accidents in 2016 were caused by tire failure.
 When a tire blowout occurs, drivers often lose control of their vehicle.
 At high speeds, this can cause SUVs to roll over and smaller cars to run off the road completely.

 A Driver’s Duty